1. About inhaled beclometasone

-It's important to manage your asthma or COPD while you're pregnant.
-Having uncontrolled breathing can be dangerous for you and your unborn baby.
+It's important to keep using beclometasone in pregnancy to ensure that your asthma or COPD is well controlled.
+Having a lung condition and breathing difficulties is dangerous for you and your baby.

 For more information about how using a beclometasone inhaler might affect you and your baby during pregnancy, read this leaflet on inhaled corticosteroids on the Best Use of Medicines in Pregnancy (BUMPS) website.

 It's OK to use your beclometasone inhaler as normal while you're breastfeeding.